kolyvan/kxmovie/readme.md

 ### Usage

 1. Drop files from kxmovie/output folder in your project.
-2. Add frameworks: MediaPlayer, CoreAudio, AudioToolbox, Accelerate, QuartzCore, OpenGLES and libz.dylib
+2. Add frameworks: MediaPlayer, CoreAudio, AudioToolbox, Accelerate, QuartzCore, OpenGLES and libz.dylib .
+3. Add libs: libkxmovie.a, libavcodec.a, libavformat.a, libavutil.a, libswscale.a, libswresample.a

 For play movies:

 	ViewController *vc;
-	vc = [KxMovieViewController movieViewControllerWithContentPath:path error:nil];
+	vc = [KxMovieViewController movieViewControllerWithContentPath:path parameters:nil];
 	[self presentViewController:vc animated:YES completion:nil];

-Also, see KxMovieExample demo project as example of using.
+See KxMovieExample demo project as example of using.

+Also, you can include kxmovie as subproject.
+Look at [kxtorrent](https://github.com/kolyvan/kxtorrent) as example.

 Remember, you need to copy some movies via iTunes for playing them.
+And you can use kxmovie for streaming from remote sources via rtsp,rtmp,http,etc.

 ### Requirements